 However, experts advise limiting your alcohol intake as alcohol can indirectly influence minoxidil's effectiveness.
 Users have reported minoxidil alcohol headaches as well, likely due to the dehydrative effects.

-In terms of drinking on minoxidil, we recommend consulting with a physician about how much you can drink.
+In terms of drinking on minoxidil, we recommend consulting with a physician about how much you can drink with your specific minoxidil dosage.
 Your physician will have your health records on hand and should be able to advise you about how much is safe to drink, considering your history.
-If you wish to work with one of our licensed providers, you can visit the application portal here.

 Minoxidil side effects with alcohol depend on the method of application of your minoxidil.
 Alcohol with minoxidil (topical) has different effects than alcohol and minoxidil (oral).